 - All deliveries hit by batsman on the square boundaries must hit the wall, trees, and/or bushes for the delivery to be called four or six runs by the umpire.

 1- Prabhat Tamrakar (Treasurer )

 B. Match Time and Inning

 - All group matches and semi-finals will be 25 overs.
 The final match will be 35 overs.
 Each inning for the group and semi-final matches must be completed in 1 hour and 40 minutes.
-Each inning in the final match must be completed in 2 hours and 10 minutes.
-Failure to do so will result in six penalty runs.
-The runs will be added to the other teams score at the end of the match.
+Each inning in the final match must be completed in 2 hours and 20 minutes.
+Failure to do so will result in six penalty runs/over.
+The penalty runs will be added to the other teams score at the end of the completed innings.
 The umpires must take into consideration fall of wickets, water breaks, lost ball, and any other time lost before awarding the six penalty runs.

 C. Start of Match

 - At least seven members are required for each team to start the match and must be present thirty minutes prior to start time.

 - If the team bowling first is unable to start the match on time due to insufficient players then they will lose the same amount of time during their batting innings (one over/four minutes).
 They will still be required to bowl their full quota of overs as defined in the playing conditions.

 - If a team is unable to field seven players after thirty minutes past start time, the team will forfeit their fixture and other team will be declared the winner by the match umpires.